top of page

 "KOH-mul GOH-SWAH-mee" (she/her/hers)

-Often drawing from both Western and Indian media, her research interests encompass digital aesthetics, dreams, filmmaking, music, theatricality, performance, and humor.
-Komal Goswami’s work overall reflects her fascination with the evolving landscape of human expression, meaning, and thought in an increasingly digitally assimilated world.
-As a result, The Hyphenverse, Goswami's long-term 3D character-based series, serves as a speculative world that distinguishes between the "real" and the "reel" worlds through the use of self-insertion and emotional abstraction to explore "living in the hyphen."
+Often drawing from both Western and Indian mass and independent media, Goswami's research interests encompass audio, visual, and performance practices to explore cultural mythology through post-internet and post-diasporic art.
+These practices often culminate into her long-term series, The Hyphenverse, which serves as a speculative world that distinguishes between the "real" and the "reel" worlds through self-insertion and cultural and emotional abstraction to explore "living in the hyphen."

 While continuing to create new solo and collaborative artwork, Goswami is writing further about conceptual frameworks discovered within her artistic practice and also serves as the Administrative Assistant for her alma mater, the UF School of Art + Art History.